linnarsson-lab/loom-viewer/README.md

 ### Pre-generating/updating JSON files for metadata, attributes and rows with `loom expand`

 Similar to pre-generating image tiles, is possible to pre-generate all metadata, like attributes and gene rows, for a Loom file.
-This step used to be mandatory, but now the server generates the required JSOn on the fly.
+This step used to be mandatory, but now the server generates the required JSON on the fly.

 There are two situations in which this is still relevant.